NYULibraries/dlts-enm-tct-backend/documentation/docs/setup.md

 ## Importing Data

-There are two ways of getting data into the __ENM Topic Curation Toolkit Backend__:
+There are two ways of getting batch data into the __ENM Topic Curation Toolkit Backend__:

 1. [Importing an existing database dump](#database-import)
 2. [Run a batch ingest from scratch](#batch-ingest)